ebishiru/sylliegirlybeauty/README.md

 **6. Admin Page**

 All the products are listed here.
 New products can be added by clicking on the empty `+` block.
-Additionally, each product can be editted, toggled `Show` or `Hide` and deleted, with their appropriate buttons.
+Additionally, each product can be edited, toggled `Show` or `Hide` and deleted, with their appropriate buttons.

 ![Image](https://github.com/user-attachments/assets/118f62f2-bf1d-4a7d-95a8-8f88d7a3660e)